PKizzle/dns/cmd/atomdns/handlers/root/README.md

 root DIRECTORY
 ```

-- with `root` **DIRECTORY** is the directory to use as the root directory for the server.
+- with `root` **DIRECTORY** is the directory to use as the root directory in the handler block.
 Any relative path
   names will get this directory prefixed.
-If **DIRECTORY** itself is also relative the current working
+If **DIRECTORY** itself is also relative, the current working
   directory (cwd) of the atomdns process will be prefixed.

 # Notes